Skip to main content

 Cello

 I began studying cello at age 8, then played in local and statewide orchestras throughout the years, including Greater Boston Youth Symphony in high school.
-I went on to study at New England Conservatory, the Boston Conservatory and the Longy School of Music in Boston for undergraduate and graduate studies in cello performance.
+I went on to study at New England Conservatory, the Boston Conservatory and the Longy School of Music in Boston for studies in cello performance.
 My teachers included Boston Symphony members and Boston Chamber Music Society mentors.

 Playing in the Midcoast Symphony is a joy.
 I feel lucky to play with so many wonderful musicians with such talent and devotion to bringing classical music to the greater Midcoast area.